Táchira: 18th and 19th centuries

 In a country that now depends on an economy based on oil income, the Táchira was privileged to have the first oil wells in Venezuela.
 At the end of the 19th century the national oil industry was born in the place now called La Petrolia.

-On March 11, 1856, by decree of the Sovereign Congress of the Republic, the province of Táchira was created, formed with the cantons of San Cristóbal, San Antonio, Lobatera and La Grita.
+On 11 March 1856, by decree of the Sovereign Congress of the Republic, the province of Táchira was created, formed with the cantons of San Cristóbal, San Antonio, Lobatera and La Grita.
 It was decided that the capital of the Province would be San Cristóbal and there the headquarters of all the organs of the Provincial Government were established, with a general population of 42,731 inhabitants.

 The decree of the congress with date 11 of March was sanctioned by the National Executive day 14.
-General Jose Tadeo Monagas governed in the Country, who named to exercise the position of the Province, to the citizen Pascual Casanova, assuming the position of Governor of the State Táchira, this civil employee was named May 9 being sworn in its position the 1 of July 1856.
+General Jose Tadeo Monagas governed in the Country, who named to exercise the position of the Province, to the citizen Pascual Casanova, assuming the position of Governor of the State Táchira, this civil employee was named 9 May being sworn in its position on 1 July 1856.

 In 1881, during the second presidency of General Antonio Guzmán Blanco, the National Constitution was reformed, establishing that the Republic is composed of nine great States; one of them was the great State of the Andes, with the sections Trujillo, Mérida and Táchira, each section being divided into districts.
 The executive power of the Táchira section was exercised by General Rosendo Medina, who was replaced by General Francisco Alvarado, who was short-lived because President Guzmán Blanco imposed his delegate in the Táchira, General Marcos Rodríguez.
 The arrival of General Ignacio Andrade to the presidency of the Republic favored the State, since the first National Magistrate to weaken the political-administrative structures of former President Joaquín Crespo, influenced the Congress to achieve a new territorial division.

 In 1895, the Gran Ferrocarril del Táchira was inaugurated, its construction began in 1893 with an extension of 105 kilometers between La Fría and Encontrados to mobilize the great crops of Tachira coffee.